-The Housing Allocation Report indicated the availability of vacant developable land as a criterion for determining the of housing allocation.
+The Housing Allocation Report indicated the availability of vacant developable land as a criterion for determining the extent of housing allocation.
 There have been significant criticisms of the accuracy of the land measurements in the Housing Allocation Report, to the extent that depending upon that as the sole criterion might be inadvisable.
-In combination with however, it could another variable, serve as support.
-Therefore, the designation in the Housing Allocation Report of "0" vacant developable land combined with a population density in the upper half of the range of population densities for the urban aid cities (i.e., 6,000-10,000 population per square mile) would reasonable criteria for exemption of be town from responsibility beyond its own indigenous need.
+In combination with another variable, however, it could serve as a Therefore, the designation in the Housing Allocation Report of "0" vacant developable land combined with a population density in the upper half of the range of population densities for the urban aid cities (i.e., 6,000-10,000 population per square mile) would reasonable criteria for exemption of a town responsibility beyond its own indigenous need.